-The Academy will request a Statutory Assessment from the LA when, despite an individualised programme of sustained intervention, the student remains a significant cause for concern and meets the criteria set out for assessment by the authority.
+The Academy will request a Statutory Assessment from the LA when, two cycles of the graduated approach are completed and a Milton Keynes SEND Plan is completed, an individualised programme of sustained intervention, the student remains a significant cause for concern and meets the criteria set out for assessment by the authority.
 The criteria is set out in the Milton Keynes Local Offer.
 A Statutory Assessment might also be requested by a parent or outside agency.
 The Academy will provide information that may include:

+- SEND Plan

 - FACT and/or FACT +

 - Intervention and outcomes

 - Attainment data

 - Information on the student's health and relevant medical history

 - Other relevant assessments from specialists such as teachers and educational psychologists

 - The views of the parents

 - Where possible, the views of the student

 - Records of involvement and/or reports from other agencies / professionals